opencor/opencor-developer-documentation/src/develop/plugins/sampleTools.rst

 .. |CMakeLists.txt| replace:: ``CMakeLists.txt``
 .. _CMakeLists.txt: https://github.com/opencor/opencor/blob/master/src/plugins/sample/SampleTools/CMakeLists.txt

-Some of the interfaces our plugin implements come with a ``.cpp`` file, so we reference them (lines 7-9 and 11).
+The interfaces our plugin implements come with a ``.cpp`` file, so we reference them (lines 7-9 and 11).
 Then, our plugin needs the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ and `Sample <https://github.com/opencor/opencor/tree/master/src/plugins/sample/Sample/>`__ plugins (the latter, to be able to use its ``add()`` function), so they are referenced (lines 17 and 18) using the ``PLUGINS`` keyword (line 16).

 Plugin information